Halothane: History

 Halothane was first synthesized by C. W. Suckling of Imperial Chemical Industries in 1951 at the ICI Widnes Laboratory and was first used clinically by M. Johnstone in Manchester in 1956.
 Initially, many pharmacologists and anaesthesiologists had doubts about the safety and efficacy of the new drug.
 But halothane, which required specialist knowledge and technologies for safe administration, also afforded British anaesthesiologists the opportunity to remake their speciality as a profession during a period, when the newly established National Health Service needed more specialist consultants.
 In this context, halothane eventually became popular as a nonflammable general anesthetic replacing other volatile anesthetics such as trichloroethylene, diethyl ether and cyclopropane.
 In many parts of the world it has been largely replaced by newer agents since the 1980s but is still widely used in developing countries because of its lower cost.

 Halothane was given to many millions of people worldwide from its introduction in 1956 through the 1980s.
 Its properties include cardiac depression at high levels, cardiac sensitization to catecholamines such as norepinephrine, and potent bronchial relaxation.
 Its lack of airway irritation made it a common inhalation induction agent in pediatric anesthesia.

 Its use in developed countries has been mostly replaced by newer anesthetic agents such as sevoflurane.
 It is not commercially available in the United States.

 Society and culture

 Availability

-It is on the World Health Organization's List of Essential Medicines.
-It is available as a volatile liquid, at 30, 50, 200, and 250 ml per container but in many developed nations is not available having been displaced by newer agents.
+Halothane is available as a volatile liquid, at 30, 50, 200, and 250 ml per container but in many developed nations is not available having been displaced by newer agents.

 It is the only inhalational anesthetic containing bromine, which makes it radiopaque.
 It is colorless and pleasant-smelling, but unstable in light.
 It is packaged in dark-colored bottles and contains 0.01% thymol as a stabilizing agent.

+Greenhouse gas

+Owing to the presence of covalently bonded fluorine, halothane absorbs in the atmospheric window and is therefore a greenhouse gas.
+However, it is much less potent than most other chlorofluorocarbons and bromofluorocarbons due to its short atmospheric lifetime, estimated at only one year vis-à-vis over 100 years for many perfluorocarbons.
+Despite its short lifespan, halothane still has a global warming potential 50 times that of carbon dioxide, although this is over 100 times smaller than the most abundant fluorinated gases, and about 800 times smaller than the GWP of sulfur hexafluoride over 500 years.
+Halothane is believed to make a negligible contribution to global warming.

 Ozone depletion

 Halothane is an ozone depleting substance with an ODP of 1.56 and it is calculated to be responsible for 1% of total stratospheric ozone layer depletion.
+Unlike most ozone depleting substances, it is not governed under the Montreal Protocol.